Mohamad-Hussein/speech-assistant/README.md

 4. Release hotkey to stop the recording
 5. And voila!
 The model will output the transcription on your text cursor!
 ## Notes and Considerations
+- Installing with requirement.txt, package ffmpeg will be missing on model inference.
+This module can be downloaded with anaconda with -c pytorch.
 - Users with dedicated graphics cards will have a better experience running the big models

 ## Configurations